apostrophecms/docs/docs/cookbook/using-docker.md

 </AposCodeBlock>

 Let's walk briefly through each of the lines.
 The first line specifies that this image will extend an existing image with the long-term support version of node.js running on an alpine linux v3.15 operating system.
-If you need another version of node or a newer version of alpine linux, you should alter this line to build from an official node.js [image](https://hub.docker.com/_/node/) or a 3<sup>rd</sup> party image.
+If you need another version of node, another version of Alpine Linux, or prefer not to use Alpine Linux as your container OS, you should alter this line to build from an official node.js [image](https://hub.docker.com/_/node/) or a 3<sup>rd</sup> party image.

 The `WORKDIR` command is used to define the working directory of the Docker container where all of the subsequent commands will be run.
 It implicitly runs both `mkdir` and `cd` commands.